TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 10/2 Chronicles 10.3.md

 ---

-And they sent and called him; and Jeroboam and all Israel came, and they spake to Rehoboam, saying,
+They sent and called him; and Jeroboam and all Israel came, and they spoke to Rehoboam, saying,